TikhonJelvis/website/drafts/Lazy-Dynamic-Programming/index.md

         bounds = ((0, 0), (m, n))
 ```

-This code is really not that different from the naive version, but it's *far* faster.
+This code is really not that different from the naive version, but *far* faster.

 ## Lists as Loops

-One thing that immediately jumps out from the above code is using `!!` for indexing into lists.
-Since lists are not a good data structure for random accesses, the `!!` is often a bit of a code smell.
-And, indeed, using lists causes problems for comparing longer strings.
+One thing that immediately jumps out from the above code is `!!`, indexing into lists.
+Lists are not a good data structure for random access! `!!` is often a bit of a code smell.
+And, indeed, using lists causes problems when working with longer strings.

-We can solve this by converting `a` and `b` into arrays and then actually diffing those.
+We can solve this by converting `a` and `b` into arrays and then indexing only into those.
 (We can also make the arrays 1-indexed, simplifying the arithmetic a bit.)

 ```haskell
 better a b = d m n